Avondale School (Cooranbong): Duke of Edinburgh Award

 Avondale School encourages personal development by offering students the Duke of Edinburgh Award program.
 It motivates young people to become involved in a program of voluntary and self-development activities.
 The Award helps takes students through a potentially difficult period of schooling.
 It is a major international program that is recognised by organisations around the world.

 Depending on the varying ability and commitment level, there are three levels, Bronze, Silver and Gold.
 Students participate out of school hours in numerous community services, physically challenging and personal skill-based activities.
 It is an optional extension to the existing Outdoor Education program of Year camps.

 In the past, students have travelled to Tasmania's Cradle Mountain, the local Watagan Mountains and Sydney Harbour Bridge for various challenges.
 Hiking, abseiling, cycling and the bridge climb push the physical boundaries of participants while community service projects involve helping with StormCo, the Rural Fire Brigade and Black Sabbath school programs at the local churches.

+However after Bill Ward left the school the Award has no longer continued to operate.